QNET launches FinGreen financial literacy programme

 Additionally, FinGreen addresses common financial barriers faced by young entrepreneurs and women looking to participate in the global e-commerce boom.
 FinGreen aims to educate these communities about financial risk awareness in an increasingly knowledge-based and digital world.
 This is especially pertinent now as global online transactions increased by 10% last year as the pandemic accelerated demand for digital purchases.

-"Financial literacy is a key skill for individuals, especially the youth," Ms. Malou Caluza, the CEO of QNET comments.
+"Financial literacy is a key skill for individuals, especially the youth," Caluza comments.
 "Higher mobile phone penetration and earlier adoption of technological services mean that the younger generation is likely to be exposed to more financial products compared to their parents.
 They have access to banking facilities, payment platforms, and financial services at an earlier age.
 Developing their skills and equipping them with proper financial understanding will give youth the tools they need to make savvy and informed decisions regarding their finances, such as managing their savings or planning their budget responsibly.”

 She adds, "As a business that is focused on developing micro-entrepreneurs, we understand that financial independence starts with education and inclusion.
 Through our FinGreen programme, we strive to help young people and women learn the skills, habits, and attitude to make informed financial decisions, online and offline."

 FinGreen launches in Nigeria in July.
-QNET plans to expand the FinGreen programme in other regions in sub-saharan Africa and the Middle East in its next phase.
+QNET plans to expand the FinGreen programme in other regions in the Middle East and North Africa including Egypt in its next phase.

 About QNET